gotlougit/cpanzer/README.md

 - nozzle freaks out sometimes whenever someone collides with it

 - movement is not as smooth as in original panzer

-- enemies spawn in awkward positions, like inside base (again)

 ## Implemented Features